-The gain on investment acquisition in 2015 relates to the Council's purchase of Grow Wellington Limited, from GWRC, which is now fully amalgamated into WREDA.
+The gain on investment acquisition in 2015 relates to the Council's purchase of Grow Wellington Limited, from Greater Wellington Regional Council, which is now fully amalgamated into the Wellington Regional Economic Development Agency Limited.

 Gains

 Gains include increases on the revaluation of investment property and in the fair value of financial assets and liabilities.